Showing posts sorted by relevance for query Invasion. Sort by date Show all posts

 From Sabre to Sabra

 The early (left) and later (right) frontal styling of the Reliant Sabre.
-The catfishesque recalled the Daimler SP250 (1959-1964) and was revised later in 1962, the update conceptually to that used by both MG and Triumph.
-With the facelift, the bizarre and rather lethal looking dagmars were also retired.
+The catfishesque look recalled the last of the Packards (1958) and the Daimler SP250 (1959-1964) but was revised in 1962, the update conceptually similar to that used by both MG (for the MGB GT (1965-1980)) and Triumph (for the Spitfire-based GT6 (1966-1973)) to render roadsters as hatchback coupés).
+With the facelift, the bizarre and rather lethal looking dagmars were retired.

 1963 Autocars Sabra Sport GT advertisement with corporate tsabár logo.
 Note the woman driver, something then done quite selectively in advertising in the West.